 Your tour will take you to the back side of where they mine salt from the ocean.
 There are pools of super salty water that are similar to the Dead Sea.
 You can float in these with ease.
 You can have your arms and legs up out of the water and still stay afloat.
 Just don’t get the water in your nose or eyes because it is so salty it will burn.

 Sometimes these pools will have pink color and are very interesting to see and take photos of.
+Just beyond this location is Las Coloradas.
+This is a salt mining area.
+See why the water is pink here.

 Next your guide will take you to a shallow water area where you can take fine white mud and cover your body.
 Think of it as a spa treatment.
 This is a fun thing to do and makes for good photos.
 It is actually cooling and blocks out the sun to your skin.
 You can let the mud dry on your skin while you boat back toward town where you will stop at a cenote and rinse off.